sictweb/dps945/notes/pwa-principles.md

 * Local Node.js development environment
 * Editor (e.g. Visual Studio Code)
 * Google Chrome browser, and its developer tools window/panel

+Soon, we will publish some tips and highlights that can help improve your programming experience.
+There are a number of techniques to remember and use when developing and testing locally.

 <br>